-Demographics and other baseline characteristics will be summarized by treatment group using descriptive statistics in the Safety Analysis Set.
+Demographics and other baseline characteristics will be summarized by dose level using descriptive statistics in the Safety Analysis Set.
 Summary statistics will be presented for continuous variables, and the number (percentage) of subjects in each category will be presented for categorical variables.
-Continuous variables include but are not limited to age, height, weight, and BMI.
+Continuous variables include but are not limited to age, height, weight, and body mass index (BMI).
 Categorical variables include but are not limited to sex, race, and ethnicity.
 A listing of demographics and other baseline characteristics will be provided.